dataflint/spark/README.md

 DataFlint is installed as a plugin on the spark driver and history server.

-It exposes an additional http resoures for additional metrics not available in Spark UI, and a modern web-app.
+The plugin exposes an additional HTTP resoures for additional metrics not available in Spark UI, and a modern SPA web-app that fetches data from spark without the need to refresh the page.

 For more information, see [how it works docs](https://dataflint.gitbook.io/dataflint-for-spark/overview/how-it-works)